hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 ## 0. Preliminary step : Create your account

 First things first :
 - Register for an account at [this adress](https://ccdb.alliancecan.ca/security/login).
-This is only your account, it won't allow you to use the clusters by itself.
+This is only your account, it won't allow you to use the clusters by itself, because you don't have an *allocation* yet.
 - Add a role at [this adress](https://ccdb.alliancecan.ca/me/add_role).
 This part actually identifies you as a student under Lama's supervision.
 You'll then be able to access the clusters through the lab's allocation.
 Note that this is not instantaneous : Lama has to approve your request first, and the team at CC must then process it.
 This can take a few days.
 Note that you will need Lama's ComputeCanada identification code (the CCRI).